Testimonials

 More than a half a million dollars in grants have been awarded by foundations to fund independent studies to test the efficacy of the Heartbeat Lullabies to calm infants and children.
 As a result, The Heartbeat Lullabies have been documented to quickly calm a crying baby.
 They help calm and keep infants and children calm during painful and/or frightening procedures and when they are on life support.
 I am always excited and appreciative when medical professionals choose my therapeutic music to use in a study.

 The Heartbeat Lullabies have been played in over 8,400 hospitals and special care centers to calm infants, children and adults.
-Organizations helping children with special needs can receive free copies to use in their facilities by contacting me, Terry Woodford at
+Organizations helping children with special needs can receive free copies to use in their facilities by contacting me, Terry Woodford at This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Independent Studies